-Elyfn Evans is a Welsh rally driver who currently competes with M-Sport World Rally Team in the FIA World Rally Championship.
+Elyfn Evans is a Welsh rally driver who currently competes in the FIA World Rally Championship with Toyota Gazoo Racing.
+Previuosly, he spent seven seasons with M-Sport Ford.

-Evans made a WRC debut in 2007, scoring four podiums over the years and then his maiden victory at 2017 Wales Rally GB.
+Evans made a WRC debut in 2007, scoring nine podiums over the years and one victory at 2017 Wales Rally GB.
 He was the 2016 British Rally Champion, succeeding his father Gwyndaf who did the same in 1996.

 A son of the British rally ace Gwyndaf Evans